helgoboss/helgobox/doc/user-guide.md

   numbers) or _"divide"_ (negative numbers) value increments with a factor instead.
 Negative numbers are most useful for rotary encoders because they will essentially lower their sensitivity.
 Virtual targets are always discrete.
 Example:
-  - Let's assume you selected the discrete target _FX preset_, which is considered discrete because an FX with for example 5 presets has 6 well-defined possible values (including the &lt;no preset&gt; option), there's nothing inbetween.
+    - Let's assume you selected the discrete target [FX: Navigate within presets](#fx-navigate-within-presets), which is considered discrete because an FX with for example 5 presets has 6 well-defined possible values (including the &lt;no preset&gt; option), there's nothing inbetween.
 And let's also assume that you have a controller like Midi Fighter Twister whose rotary encoders don't support built-in acceleration.
 Now you slightly move an encoder clock-wise and your controller sends an increment +1.
 If the _Speed Min_ slider was at 1 (default), this will just navigate to the next preset (+1).
 If the _Speed Min_ slider was at 2, this will jump to the 2nd-next preset (+2).
       And so on.
     - There are FX plug-ins out there which report their parameter as discrete with an insanely small step size (e.g. some Native Instrument plug-ins).
 This kind of defeats the purpose of discrete parameters and one can argue that those parameters should actually be continuous.
 In such a case, moving your rotary encoder might need *a lot* of turning even if you set *Speed* to the apparent maximum of 100!
 In this case you will be happy to know that the text field next to the slider allows you to enter values higher than 100.
     - You can set the "Speed" slider to a negative value, e.g. -2.
 This is the opposite.
 It means you need to make your encoder send 2 increments in order to move to the next preset.
 Or -5: You need to make your encoder send 5 increments to move to the next preset.
 This is like slowing down the encoder movement.
 - **Rotate:** If unchecked, the target value will not change anymore if there's an incoming decrement but the target already reached its minimum value.
 If checked, the target value will jump to its maximum value instead.
 It works analogously if there's an incoming increment and the target